studersi/test-4/tutorial-7/README.md

 ###What are we doing?

-We are embedding the OWASP ModSecurity Core Rules in our Apache web server and eliminating false alarms.
+We are embedding the OWASP ModSecurity Core Rule Set in our Apache web server and eliminating false alarms.

 ###Why are we doing this?